PubNubDevelopers/iot-dashboard-javascript-demo/README.md

 	<img alt="PubNub Signup" src="https://i.imgur.com/og5DDjf.png" width=260 height=97/>
 </a>

 ### Get Your PubNub Keys

 1. You’ll first need to sign up for a [PubNub account](https://dashboard.pubnub.com/signup/).
 Once you sign up, you can get your unique PubNub keys from the [PubNub Developer Portal](https://admin.pubnub.com/).

-1. Sign in to your [PubNub Dashboard](https://dashboard.pubnub.com/).
+1. Sign in to your [PubNub Dashboard](https://admin.pubnub.com/).

-1. Click **Create New App**.
+1. Click Apps, then **Create New App**.

-1. Give your app a name, and select **[REPLACE WITH APP TYPE]** as the app type.
+1. Give your app a name, and click **Create**.

-1. Click **Create**.

 1. Click your new app to open its settings, then click its keyset.

+1. Enable the Presence feature for your keyset.

-1. [Enable the [REPLACE WITH REQUIRED FEATURE] feature](https://support.pubnub.com/support/solutions/articles/[REPLACE WITH FEATURE ARTICLE]) for your keyset.
+1. Enable the Message Persistence feature for your keyset.

-1. [Enable the [REPLACE WITH REQUIRED FEATURE] feature](https://support.pubnub.com/support/solutions/articles/[REPLACE WITH FEATURE ARTICLE]) for your keyset.
+1. Enable the Stream Controller feature for your keyset.

-1. [Enable the [REPLACE WITH REQUIRED FEATURE] feature](https://support.pubnub.com/support/solutions/articles/[REPLACE WITH FEATURE ARTICLE]) for your keyset.
+1. Enable the Files feature for your keyset.

-1. Copy the Publish and Subscribe keys for the next step.
+1. Copy the Publish and Subscribe keys and paste them into your app as specified in the next step.

 ### Building and Running